Astazium/Multiplayer-Helpers/README.md

 # Multiplayer-Helpers
-A couple of useful (or not) features for [ClassiCube](https://github.com/ClassiCube/ClassiCube) multiplayer in one plugin!
+A couple of useful (or not) features for [ClassiCube](https://github.com/ClassiCube/ClassiCube) multiplayer in one plugin
 # Components:
 ## AntiAFK
 Rotates player with specified interval in seconds